 To my surprise the room fell silent and as I recall, they dropped me like the proverbial hot meteor and moved on.
 Later though several of them sought me out privately and conveyed that while it was not PC at NASA, some of those in the room were ready, willing and able to leave Earth, never to return, tomorrow.
 Also conveyed was the opinion that there would be no shortage of volunteers in NASA willing to do it, regardless of the odds of survival.
 And these were young people.
 In their forties!

 So I wrote the book, writing mostly on the road in the Arctic, finishing it in 2010, I think.
 Honestly, looking at it back here in the south, I can’t remember writing some of it.
 And no, thank you, Resolute Bay is a ‘dry’ community!
-My son William, a so-far-unsuccessful-writer himself, assisted me in getting an ISBN (Google it!), finding a printer of self-published books (Lulu - Google it!) and advised me to set up a website, start a blog, release chapters as they were written and thus promote the book through this means.
+My son William, a writer himself, assisted me in getting an ISBN (Google it!), finding a printer of self-published books (Lulu - Google it!) and advised me to set up a website, start a blog, release chapters as they were written and thus promote the book through this means.
 Oh yeah, and to start writing submission letters.
 Hundreds of submission letters.
 I sent out two - one to Baen Books - “No thank you, not what we are currently looking for.…” and Penguin – “NACK” (that’s tech talk for ‘nothing heard’ which is radio talk for ‘Huh?
 Whattup?
 I was in the can.’)
 I had issues with this part, primarily because I am the shy retiring type who fears rejection, being popular and most of all, knocks on the door.
 Besides, I thought, the world will soon find out about this masterpiece and beat a pathway.
 I needn’t worry about a knock on the door; James Cameron (of nearby Stamford Collegiate fame) will drop by while visiting family in Chippewa, beg me to let him do the movie and ask me to be ‘Technical Advisor’.
 Of course I had mixed feelings about this because I was so busy with my job that I’d have to refuse.

 And then there was the that summer night I flipped the bird to Matt Damon and Benedict Cumberbatch in their Dodge Viper at the corner of Government Road and Carleton Street.
 It was during TIFF a couple of years ago.
 Yes.
 I’m sure it was them.
 Either that or it was the two Bens – Ben Stiller and Ben Affleck.
 I always get them confused.
 As I started through the four way stop they rolled into the intersection without stopping, at about 3 km/hr.
 I stopped my 04 Jetta in front of them and flipped them off.
 They followed me south.
 I pulled over and they came up beside me.
 It was dark.
 I rolled down the window and asked if they wanted to drag.
 They were quite apologetic and clean looking.
 Chiseled is the word.
 Not a hair out of place.
 They apologized again for their rudeness and asked me if there was somewhere we could go for a drink – my call.
 I didn’t think it smelt right (thugs drive Dodge Vipers, right) so I begged off.
 I pulled away.
 They followed me for a hundred yards or so, then pulled a U-turn and were gone.
 It was when I got home it started to dawn on me that I had blown it.
 I played it out in my mind - Go to a bar with two guys driving a Viper.
 “So who are you?”
 “I’m Matt Damon.
 Do you have a book we can make into a movie.”
 “Yes,” I reply, “but I’m afraid.”
 “Here’s some money’, he says.
 “OK, I say.”